 • Recognize achievement.
 Sales reps are generally motivated by accomplishment.
 Specifically, it is the (public) recognition of accomplishment that drives action.
 Look beyond commissions to a variety of ways to recognize various achievements, instead of simply praising the highest performance against quota.
 For instance, introducing different contests (with cool prizes -- iPods, anyone?) at various times will help keep things fresh and interesting.

 When it comes to existing customer relationships, sales reps can use SFA to expand on that relationship and get more value out of the customer.
-While executing this is challenging, if reps work with the extended enterprise (sales, marketing, customer service, product development) to understand how to use the information contained therein for deeper account penetration, they will be compensated accordingly.
+While executing this is challenging, if reps work with the enterprise (sales, marketing, customer service, product development) to understand how to use the information contained therein for deeper account penetration, they will be compensated accordingly.